AmadeusITGroup/xjs/README.md

 - simple and powerful **binding** expressions
 - a string-based template syntax (aka. ***xtr***) to describe static (and safe) content that should be inserted dynamically (e.g. CMS content)

-Note: XJS doesn't come with a template engine (like XJS) and must be complemented with a template engine implementation to be used in actual web applications.
+Note: XJS doesn't come with a template engine (like react's JSX) and must be complemented with a template engine implementation to be used in actual web applications.

 The current repository contains the following items:
 - the [XJS][xjs-doc] and [XTR][xtr-doc] grammar documentations